 You can apply Vallejo Surface Primer with a regular brush or an airbrush.
-There are advantages and disadvantages of brushing and airbrushing with a surface primer, as there are for regular acrylic model paints.
+Both methods will create a smooth surface on your miniatures.
+There are advantages and disadvantages of brushing or airbrushing with a surface primer, as there are for regular acrylic model paints.

 Key tip: For best results, shake your primer bottle vigorously to mix the primer solution.
 To speed things up, use an small vortex mixer.

 As an example of using a brush and airbrush to apply Vallejo Surface Primer, I 3D printed a “White Walker” bust (a character from the Game of Thrones TV show).

 How well does Vallejo Surface Primer work with a brush?

 Vallejo Surface Primers work great when applied to models with regular brush.

 Brushing the primer on is easy.
 All you do is dispense some of the primer into a palette and use your favorite basecoating brush (e.g., I prefer synthetics for this job).

 You don’t need an expensive brush for applying a surface primer.
 Vallejo surface primer flows nicely and mixes well with water if you need to thin it.
 I tend to use a drop of water to thin my primers so they go on smoothly.